cisco/mindmeld/docs/source/blueprints/home_assistant.rst

     'in-gaz': {}
    }

-You can experiment with different learning algorithms (model types), features, hyperparameters, and cross-validation settings, by passing the appropriate parameters to the classifier's :meth:``fit()`` method.
+You can experiment with different learning algorithms (model types), features, hyperparameters, and cross-validation settings, by passing the appropriate parameters to the classifier's :meth:`fit` method.
 Here are a couple of examples.

-For example, we can hange the feature extraction settings to use bag of bigrams in addition to the default bag of words:
+For example, we can change the feature extraction settings to use bag of bigrams in addition to the default bag of words:

 .. code:: python